Kopervik: Name

+Municipal self-government (1866–1963)

-From 1866 through 1963, Kopervik was an independent municipality that was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality was governed by a municipal council of elected representatives, which in turn elects a mayor.
+From 1866 through 1963, Kopervik was an independent municipality.
+While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.

 Municipal council

 The municipal council (Bystyre) of Kopervik was made up of representatives that were elected to four year terms.
 The party breakdown of the final municipal council was as follows: